ayvazj/Brundlefly/README.md

 It is inspired by and attempts to be compatible with the Butterfly file format used in Google mobile products (i.e.Google Photos).

-The following layer types/objects are supported:
+## Limitations

+Keep the following limitations in mind while creating your After Effects animation:

+* Supported Layer Types:
-* Rectangle
+	* Shape Layer - Rectangle
-* Ellipse
+	* Shape Layer - Ellipse
-* Text
+	* Text Later
-* AVLayer for images
+	* AVLayer for images only

-* Animated transforms (layer only)
+* Only one shape per layer

+* Only layer transformations are animated when exported

+* Parents must appear below children in the layer stack

+* Keep in mind your layers get exported as Views on iOS/Android.

 ## Download
 ### Export Script